George Pal and the End of the World

 As this tale of fantasy and morality begins to play out, you might be forgiven for thinking you’re watching an extended version of the original The Twilight Zone television show.
 That’s because 7 Faces of Dr. Lao was written by one of that show’s most prolific writers, Charles Beaumont.

 Beaumont had written over twenty episodes for Rod Serling’s iconic show.
-Many of which became celebrated classics, such as: “The Howling Man,” “Living Doll”, and “Dead Man’s Shoes,” among such classics.
+Many of these became celebrated classics, such as: “The Howling Man,” “Living Doll”, and “Dead Man’s Shoes,” among such classics.

 Much like one of his characters, Beaumont soon died in a very mysterious way.
 While enjoying literary success, he suffered from a rare brain disease that made him age prematurely.
 The subsequent loss of his mental faculties made writing scripts exceptionally difficult.